majguo/liberty-aad-oidc/articles/blog.md

 ## Configure OpenID Connect Client

-The following sample code snippets show how a Jakarta EE application running on an Open Liberty server is configured with the OpenID Connect Client (openidConnectClient-1.0) **feature** to authenticate a user from an OpenID Connect Provider, with AAD as the designated security provider.
+The following sample code shows how a Jakarta EE application running on an Open Liberty server is configured with the OIDC Client (openidConnectClient-1.0) **feature** to authenticate a user from an OpenID Connect Provider, with Azure AD as the designated security provider.

 The relevant server configuration in `server.xml`: